-- Avoid smoking: Smoking adversely affects blood flow to the tissues, which can make foot problems worse in people with diabetes.
+- Avoid smoking: Smoking adversely affects blood flow to the tissues, making foot problems worse in people with diabetes.

-Diabetes can cause serious foot problems that can result in feet or limb loss, deformity, and infections.
-However, it is possible for a person to prevent or minimize many of these problems.
+Diabetes can cause serious foot problems that can result in foot or limb loss, deformity, and infection.
+However, a person can prevent or minimize many of these problems.

 Foot problems in diabetes can occur due to restricted blood flow and unnoticed cuts and infections that develop due to numbness in the area.

-A person with diabetes needs regular podiatric checks to ensure that any foot problems do not develop into complications.
+A person with diabetes should have regular podiatric checks to ensure that any foot problems do not cause complications.

-A doctor will try to treat the feet using sterilization, observation, and, possibly, immobilization devices, such as a cast boot.
+A doctor will treat the feet using sterilization, observation, and, possibly, immobilization devices, such as a walking boot.
 If these are not effective, they might recommend surgery to remove infected tissue that has the potential to spread.

-People with diabetes need to keep their feet clean, undergo regular monitoring, and put on supportive footwear to minimize complications and foot issues.
+People with diabetes should keep their feet clean, undergo regular monitoring, and put on supportive footwear to minimize complications and foot issues.

 When diabetes is not well controlled, long-term complications can develop and affect many different areas of the body.

-Uncontrolled blood sugars can cause blood vessel injury that can lead to cardiovascular disease, kidney damage, nerve injury in the extremities, and eye problems.
-Diabetes can also make a person more susceptible to skin infections.Elaine K. Luo, MD Answers represent the opinions of our medical experts.
+Uncontrolled blood sugar can cause blood vessel injury that can lead to cardiovascular disease, kidney damage, nerve injury in the extremities, and eye problems.
+Diabetes can also make a person more susceptible to skin infections.Elaine K. Luo, MDAnswers represent the opinions of our medical experts.
 All content is strictly informational and should not be considered medical advice.